RaymondYe/Don-t-step-the-white-tile/README.md

-ball
+Tap the ball.
 ====

-Don't kill the ball.
+Imitate Don't Tap The White Tile.